AriFordsham/GHCWiki/sql-like-comprehensions.md

 # Comprehensive comprehensions

-As part of his final year work at Cambridge, Max Bolingbroke is working on implementing the "Comprehensive Comprehensions" described in a paper [ available here](http://research.microsoft.com/~simonpj/papers/list-comp/index.htm) in GHC.
-This page will contain notes on the implementation as it unfolds.
+As part of his final year work at Cambridge, Max Bolingbroke worked on implementing the "Comprehensive Comprehensions" described in a paper [ available here](http://research.microsoft.com/~simonpj/papers/list-comp/index.htm) in GHC.
+A patch with the complete functionality described here was integrated into GHCs HEAD branch on the 20th December 2007.

 ## Ordering Syntax